 Argonne’s expertise in the creation and analysis of novel materials provides the foundation for the next generation of energy production, storage, and distribution technologies.
-Argonne draws on expertise from multiple divisions, including Materials Sciences, Chemical Sciences and Engineering, and Nanoscience and Technology.
+Argonne draws on expertise from multiple divisions, including Materials Sciences, Energy Systems, Chemical Sciences and Engineering, and Nanoscience and Technology.
 Argonne fosters research and development in basic materials science and collaborates with academia and industry to produce new technologies in electrical energy storage, solar energy, catalysis, and biofuels.

 Chemical engineering research at Argonne is at the forefront of solving the nation’s energy and security challenges, by both receiving and informing our basic energy research and demonstrating transformational technologies for electrochemical energy storage, nuclear energy, nonproliferation, and radiological forensics.
 Argonne’s advanced battery program has been a hub of activity supporting an integrated innovation pipeline since the late 1960s and is responsible for a large portfolio of intellectual property.
 Combined with Argonne’s Applied Materials Science and Engineering capabilities, the coupling of basic materials R&D with the ability to scale materials to a pre-pilot level, incorporate the materials in commercial-grade cells, run them through a battery of tests, and then analyze the materials down to the molecular scale is unique in the U.S. Department of Energy complex.